LimIvan336/simple_discord_bot/README.md

 </t>`python3 main.py`

-* In the discord channel chatbox:

-To see all possible commands: <br>
+* To see all possible commands, go to the discord chatbox and type:
 </t>`!help`

 ## Remarks